How Much Do Agencies Charge for Social Media Management in 2022?

 Customizations are decisions that agencies make for clients.
 You could combine a low retainer with equity-based pricing, based on the client and your agency’s track record.
 But it also implies a lot of ad hoc decision-making.
 Personalization, on the other hand, means your clients can select their preferences for themselves.
 Kind of like Netflix.

-Creating a clear pricing framework allows your agency clients to pick from a set of existing plans and add-ons to select the best fit for their budget and needs.
+Creating a clear pricing framework allows your agency clients to pick from a set of existing plans and add-ons to select the best fit for their marketing budget and needs.
 Hello, scalability!

 Here are some examples of agencies being completely transparent and clearly displaying their tiered pricing right up there for potential clients to see: